jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 #### Mini-batch gradient descent

 When computing the cost function, we add all the errors for the processed training data.
 We can process all the training data at once but this can take too much time for just one update.
 On the contrray, we can perform stochastic gradient descent which make one W update per training sample.
-Nevertheless, the gradient descent will follow a zigzag pattern rather than following the contour of the cost function.
-For steep gradient area, this can be a problem.
-Also it may takes longer to reach the minima.
+Nevertheless, the gradient descent will follow a zipzap pattern rather than following the curve of the cost function.
+This can be a problem if you land in steep gradient area which the parameters may bounce to area with high cost.
+Also it may takes longer or harder to reach the minima subject to the shape of the cost function.
 A good compromise is to process a batch of N samples at a time.
 This can be a tunable hyper-parameter but usually not very critical and may start with 64 subject to the memory consumptions.

 $$
 J = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2